ppatierno/proposals/122-dynamic-controller-quorum.md

 ## Proposal

-TBD

-TODO list:
+This proposal is about supporting the dynamic quorum and controllers scaling within the Strimzi Cluster Operator, by going through three main steps:

-* add support for dynamic controller quorum to the Strimzi Cluster Operator
-    * using it by default for any newly created Apache Kafka cluster? ...
+* Add support for dynamic controller quorum to the Strimzi Cluster Operator and using it by default for any newly created Apache Kafka cluster.
-    * ... or behind a feature gate?
-* add support for controllers scaling when the dynamic controller quorum is used
+* Add support for controllers scaling when the dynamic controller quorum is used.
-* add migration from static to dynamic controller quorum
+* Add migration from static to dynamic controller quorum.

+It also take into account the main operational changes when moving from static to dynamic quorum:

+* Node storage formatting is impacted by this change.
-The `controller.quorum.voters` property is now replaced by the `controller.quorum.bootstrap.servers` property.
+* The `controller.quorum.voters` property is now replaced by the `controller.quorum.bootstrap.servers` property.

-The `kraft.version` feature is 0 when using static quorum.
-It's greater than 0 (actually 1) when using dynamic quorum.
-No need to set this feature upfront.
+* The `kraft.version` feature is now 1 when using dynamic quorum.
+It's 0 when using static quorum.
+By the way, there is no need to set this feature upfront.
 It's being set when the controllers storage is formatted and the quorum is configured as dynamic or static.

-Scaling up more than one controllers at time should be avoided (Disjoint majorities problem).
-Only one controller at time should be added.
-Multi-controllers scaling should be done as a sequence of one controller addition at time.
-A new controller is added as "observer" first, right after the creation.
-Only when it's in sync with the other controllers, it can be added to the quorum.

-Scaling down is always done one controller at time.
-It's about unregistering the controller and then killing the pod.

-TODO: should it be a validation check within the Strimzi Cluster Operator?
-A `KafkaNodePool` hosting controllers should be scaled up/down only by one (replicas field).
+The only case needing the feature to be changed is when migrating from static to dynamic quorum (so updating the value from 0 to 1).

+The following sections describes what's the idea behind the proposal and how to approach the above steps.
+As a referece, [here](https://kafka.apache.org/documentation/#kraft_nodes)'s the link to the official Apache Kafka documentation about using dynamic quorum.

 ### The storage formatting "challenge"